opinf.lift#

 \[ \ddt\qhat(t) = \chat + \Ahat\qhat(t) + \Hhat[\qhat(t)\otimes\qhat(t)] + \Bhat\u(t). \]

-If training data do not exhibit this kind of polynomial structure, a reduced-order model learned through Operator Inference is not likely to perform well.
+If training data do not exhibit this kind of polynomial structure, an Operator Inference model is not likely to perform well.
 In some systems with nonpolynomial nonlinearities, a change of variables can induce a polynomial structure, which can greatly improve the effectiveness of Operator Inference.
 Such variable transformations are often called lifting maps, especially if the transformation augments the state by introducing additional variables.
-This module defines a template class for implementing lifting maps in a way that interfaces with the rest of the package, as well as a few select examples of lifting maps.

 class MyLifter(opinf.lift.LifterTemplate):